-The use of cell phones, and other electronic devices is permitted in the classroom only under instruction of the teacher.
-It is at the discretion of the teacher to permit or deny the use of these devices.
+Cell phones are NOT permitted in the classroom.
+They are only allowed in the classroom with the direct permission of the teacher, for educational purposes.
 Failure to respect this rule will be considered insubordination which becomes a disciplinary issue and may result in the confiscation of the device.
-In some cases, parents may be asked to meet with administration if there is inappropriate use of the device.
+In some cases, parents may be asked to meet with administration if there is inappropriate use of the device, or non-compliance.
 The school will not be responsible for any items that are lost or stolen.